alexsoftware-java/drones-service/README.md

 ## Running Tests

-To run both integration and unit tests for the Drone Dispatcher Service, use the following Gradle command:
+To run both integration and unit tests for the Drone Management Service, use the following Gradle command:

 ```shell
 ./gradlew test